 Flame graphs allow developers to see the relationships between service calls and which parts of a request’s journey exhibited unusually high latency or errors.
 Sometimes, errors or high latency in one service can impact other, dependent services, so analyzing a flame graph can help you keep tabs on the performance of your application.

 How to Interpret a Flame Graph (with Example)

-Distributed tracing tools use flame graphs to visualize a request’s execution path and unify its distinct service calls into a single distributed trace.
+Application monitoring tools use flame graphs to visualize a request’s execution path and unify its distinct service calls into a single distributed trace.
 Each span, or bar, shown on the flame graph represents an individual unit of work, such as an API call or database query, that occurred as the request was being executed.
 The spans are arranged in a particular order in the flame graph.

 When a request is first initiated, a parent span is created, along with a trace ID.
 The parent span appears at the very top of the flame graph because it represents the first service call in the request’s execution path.
 The parent span triggers the creation of one or more child spans, which represent subsequent service calls that occurred to fulfill the request.
 Some child spans—called top-level spans—are entry points to new services.
 A child span may trigger the creation of and act as the parent for subsequent spans.

 The x-axis of a flame graph measures the duration of each span in the request, so wider spans took more time to complete.
 The y-axis measures the depth of the call stack (i.e., the number of service calls).
 Clicking a span on the flame graph typically brings up duration and error data for that service call.
 Depending on the monitoring tool you’re using, you may also be able to navigate from the flame graph to related metrics, logs, and other contextual telemetry data.